Lab 06: Code introspection and metaprogramming

 We will start with a question: Can we spot internally some difference between type stable/unstable code?

-Inspect the following two functions using @code_lowered
+Inspect the following two functions using @code_lowered, @code_typed, @code_llvm and @code_native.

 x = rand(10^5)